Zoye LogoZoye Logo

 ClickUp wins when:

-- You want AI included without piling on Power-Ups
+• You want capable AI (via the Brain add-on) rather than piling on Power-Ups

-For these cases, ClickUp covers more at $12/user/month than Trello Premium plus three Power-Ups would.
+For these cases, ClickUp covers more at $12/user/month (Brain add-on optional) than Trello Premium plus three Power-Ups would.

 The third option: Zoye AI

-Zoye AI is an AI-native workspace built on a different premise: one connected platform covering tasks, deals, contacts, inbox, calendar, budget, docs, notes, and reports - with a personal AI assistant included free at every tier that takes real action across all of them from a single text or voice instruction.
+Zoye AI keeps the get-started-in-minutes feel that draws people to Trello, but puts a full operational stack behind it: tasks, deals, contacts, inbox, calendar, budget, docs, notes, and reports, with a personal AI assistant included free on every tier that acts across all of them from one text or voice instruction.

 What Zoye gives you that ClickUp and Trello do not:

-- AI included free at every tier - not gated behind Business, not limited to writing assistance
+• AI included free at every tier - not a paid add-on, not limited to writing assistance

 Zoye AI pricing: